How Chick-fil-A became a target for going ‘woke’

 Chick-fil-A has long been conservative

-Chick-fil-A is notoriously conservative.
+Chick-fil-A is well known for its conservative views.
 Its restaurants are closed on Sunday for religious reasons and it has donated to anti-LGBTQ organizations in the past (a decision that it reversed in 2019).
 In 2012, former Chick-fil-A President Dan Cathy spoke out against America’s legalization of same-sex marriage, which sparked boycotts from the left.

 The company has deep Christian roots.
 Its DEI page on Chick-fil-A’s website includes references to God, writing the company’s purpose is to “glorify God by being a faithful steward of all that is entrusted to us.
 To have a positive influence on all who come into contact with Chick-fil-A.”